Print

 Instructions

 2. Make the mac and cheese.
-At this point, add 2 1/2 cups of milk, 1 cup of water, the dried pasta, 2 crushed garlic cloves and 1 teaspoon of salt.
+At this point, add 2 1/2 cups of milk, 1 cup of hot stock, the dried pasta, 2 crushed garlic cloves and 1 teaspoon of salt.
 Stir everything and bring it to a simmer.
 Turn the heat down to low and cook, stirring occasionally, for about 12 minutes, until the pasta is al dente (cooked, with a little bite to it) and the sauce has thickened from the pasta starches.
 It will still be quite saucy at this stage – the cheese will thicken it up more.
 PRO TIP: Depending on the pasta shape you’re using, you may want to add a little more milk at this point, depending on how you like your mac and cheese.

 3. Make the gremolata.
 In a small bowl, mix the parsley, lemon zest and garlic.
 Set aside.

 4. Finish and serve.
 Once the sauce has thickened, add all the cheese and stir it through as it melts and forms a gorgeous, cheesy sauce then remove from the heat.
 Spoon the herby, zesty gremolata all over the top of the mac and cheese and serve while hot, oozy and gooey.
+PRO TIP: If you use an ovenproof skillet, you can pop the mac and cheese under the broiler (grill) for about five minutes to crisp up the top, or you can transfer it to an oven dish.
+If you do this, keep a little cheese aside to scatter on top before you put it in the oven.

 Notes

 MAKE AHEAD: If you want to make the mac and cheese ahead of time, you’ll need to add a little liquid to it as you reheat it.
 You can either reheat it on the stovetop or in the microwave.
 I like to add a couple of tablespoons of water, just to help the sauce loosen up.
-The pasta will keep absorbing liquid as it cools which is why you’ll need to do this.
+The pasta will keep absorbing liquid as it cools, which is why you’ll need to do this.

 • Prep Time: 5